MENU

 At Florida Tech, our campus is a hub of global connections, where students from the U.S. and around the world come together to create a rich, dynamic environment.
 This sense of community fosters mutual understanding and collaboration, reflecting the increasingly interconnected world we all share.

-Whether you're a U.S. student seeking to broaden your horizons through interacting with peers from different countries or an international student exploring new opportunities in the U.S., Florida Tech offers a place for learning, sharing and growing in a truly global setting.
+Whether you're a U.S. student seeking to broaden your horizons through interacting with peers from different countries or an international student exploring new opportunities in the U.S., Florida Tech offers a place for learning and professional growth in a truly global setting.

 This master’s program is designed for students who have completed a bachelor’s degree in computer science.
 To ensure you're prepared for the advanced coursework, you should have a background in areas such as calculus, discrete mathematics, statistics, data structures and algorithms and other advanced undergraduate computer science topics.